milesmcc/personal-1/PORTFOLIO.md

 **In my free time I play the guitar, write electronic music, or read about finance & information security.**

 ## Academics
-#### Phillips Academy, a private boarding school in Massachussetts, 2017-2020
+#### Phillips Academy Andover, a private boarding school in Massachussetts, 2017-2020
 In 2017, I received a full scholarship partially funded by Davis Scholars Foundation (see below) to attend Phillips Academy — a leading preporatory school in the United States.
 I came from an average Ukrainian public school in a small city of Kropyvnytskyi, and was the fourth Ukrainian student to ever attend the school in its 240 years of existence.
 My latest term GPA was 5.8 on 6.0 scale, and I am taking the following courses in the Fall of 2019:
 - **Fluid Mechanics**, a Physics Elective (PHY630)
 - **Multivariable Calculus and Linear Algebra**, a Math Elective (MTH650)